Skip to main content

 Within the Virtual Server deployment form, switch to the YAML tab:

-Towards the bottom of the page, a commented out cloudInit section will be pre-populated.
-Uncomment to add custom user data:
+Towards the bottom of the page, a commented-out cloudInit section will be pre-populated.
+You can uncomment it to add any custom user data:

 Note

-For more information on what be added via native cloud-init Userdata, see the Cloudbase Solutions documentation.
+For more information on what can be added via native cloudInit user data, see the Cloudbase Solutions documentation.

-There are several CoreWeave init scripts included in our base Windows image, that can be enabled via cloudInit Userdata.
+There are several CoreWeave init scripts included in our base Windows image.
+These can all be enabled via cloudInit user data.

 Add SMB mounts

-Samba shares, or any SMB/CIFS-compliant shares, can be added via cloudInit to be mounted to the first available drive letter at initial user login.
+Samba shares (or any SMB/CIFS-compliant shares) can be added via cloudInit to be mounted to the first available drive letter upon initial logon.

 • Username: gaben